Brian Connelly (painter): Illusionistic works

-In the painting A Night Garden, part of “The Jason Schoen Collection,” Connelly invites the viewer into his home studio and shows us a picture of himself working on this painting.
+In the painting A Night Garden, part of "The Jason Schoen Collection," Connelly invites the viewer into his home studio and shows us a picture of himself working on this painting.
 The details are meticulously crafted, down to the specks of color in the tiny petals.
 It is meticulously detailed, finely glazed, and atmospherically deep.
 The small, reflective moment at the center of the painting recalls a similarly intimate moment in Jan van Eyck's Portrait of Giovanni Arnolfini and his Wife from 1434.

 In February 1956, a special issue of Art in America called him a promising "new talent."

-A Night Garden is a unique expression of Connelly as an artist, a manifesto of who he was and a vision of what might have been, had his legacy not been eclipsed by his untimely death.
-Balancing the line between the harsh electric light and the linear modernist design of his domestic sphere and the immaculate, otherworldly garden landscape, Connelly’s painting evokes the immensity of his own ingenuity, radiating outward from a miraculous silver vessel.
-The studio here emerges as a space that straddles the boundary between reality and illusion.
-This, then, is a painting that embodies the artistic imagination, a complex fusion of self, identity, and personal creativity.
-And by imagining not only what is but also what could be, the painting encourages us to imagine what might have been, following the success of his 1962 retrospective.
-In other words, through this crystalline version of a mystical nocturnal world that breaks away from the world we know, Connelly gives us space to dream.
+"A Night Garden" is one of the artworks created by Connelly that illustrates his artistic approach and manifesto at this stage of his life.
+This painting was painted after his retrospective in 1962.
+It presents the contrast between geometric modernist designs inside the interior of the house with the exterior setting of the garden in the artwork.
+The painting contains a silver vessel at its center and has themes relating to personal identity and creative space.